 3:00pm - 3:20pm COFFEE & SOCIAL

 IS PUBLIC THE NEW PRIVATE?

-Ian Schrager’s new Lower East Side hotel is called "Public" because he wants it open to everyone, this from the man who invented the velvet rope at Studio 54.
-With mega celebs and even the US President communicating directly with their communities via social media what’s exclusive anymore?
+Ian Schrager’s new Lower East Side hotel is called "Public" because he wants it open to everyone.
+It’s a bold statement from the man who invented the velvet rope at Studio 54.
+With mega celebs and even the US President communicating directly with their communities via social media, what’s exclusive anymore?